jcpesola/Book-Recommender/README.md

 # Python Recommendation Software: Book Recomender

 ## Overview
-This is a portfolio project for my Codecademy Computer Science course.
-For the project, I was tasked with creating a recommendation software in Python.
-I chose to create a book recomender.
-As an avid reader, I hoped this program would make it easier to select my next read!
+This is a project for my personal learning in which I created a recommendation software in Python.
+As an avid reader, I am always looking for my next read, so this program recommends books based on their genres.

 ## Key Features
-- Utilized sets and intersection to narrow down what book genres.
+- Utilized sets and intersection to narrow down book genres.
 - Used bubble sort to arrange the books in alphabetical order for the user to view.
 - Created a book class, which stores all information pertaining to each book (ie: title, author, rating, description, etc).
 - Integrates lessons learned in Introduction to Python, Data Structures & Algorithms on Codecademy